 By the time this kit came in for review I had the AIRWAY GRAPHICS decal sheet for these kits, Sheet No AGM7-002, which covers “C/ HC/KC-97 Strats” there are two large colourful sheets and a small supplementary sheet in the package and as much information as you can possibly use including various alterations to the kit and colour notes etc. etc.

+There are one or two alterations to the kit to take care of before assembly starts, the first is to move the cockpit side window back by one width and fill the resulting hole the next is to drill out the holes in the wings for the jet engine pylons, I found, with both kits, difficulty lining up the flaps with the wing surfaces if assembled first as in the plans so this time I fitted each individual part to the wing halves checking the levels then fixed them together and now they fit OK.
 The fuselage was made up and 60 grams of nose weights were added under the cockpit floor held in with Epoxy resin.
 Next job was to fit the canopy which always seems to be a different shape to the fuselage, bear in mind that the canopy is made from hard plastic so it follows that you will have to alter the shape of the fuselage itself which is flexible, I used clamps to hold the shape while the cement set but I still needed a little filler around the top edges to blend them into a smooth line, some in front of the join and some behind.

 I added a few small tabs inside the opening for the boomers station to give a good location for the clear part, which fitted perfectly, and I left the boom off until the last moment after painting and decalling.